Jon-Richards/tech_art_blog/README.md

 The project directory is shared with the VM at `/vagrant`.
 Any changes there will be reflected on the host machine.

+<a name="additional_notes"></a>
+## Additional Notes

+- When using static typechecking with the VM, you may need to install the correct version of python and the project's dependencies locally.
+Alternatively, consider SSHing into the VM and working from there.